-The next Big Norfolk Holiday Fun programme will be taking place during the winter holidays and will start on 19th December.
+The next Big Norfolk Holiday Fun programme will be taking place during the summer holidays.

 Children who are eligible for means-tested free school meals can claim free spaces on the activities, whilst paid spots are available on many activities for those who don’t.